 - Level of Service Standards.
 Establish and maintain levelof-service and/or performance standards for all community facilities and services provided by the City. - Police Protection.
 Ensure that the police department has adequate personnel, equipment, and training.
-Maintain a target officer to population ratio as may be established by national professional organizations. - Sewerage.
-Coordinate with Gwinnett County to expand sewerage services, promoting increased opportunities for all types of development. - Municipal Parks and Recreation Department.
+Maintain a target officer to population ratio as may be established by national professional organizations. - Solid Waste Management.
+Develop strategies for reducing solid waste in accordance with the Georgia Comprehensive Solid Waste Management Act. - Sewerage.
+Coordinate with Gwinnett County to expand sewerage services, promoting increased opportunities for all types of development. - Stormwater.
+Work with Gwinnett County to fulfill requirements of Georgia Environmental Protection Department's regulations in developing a plan for non-point source pollution.
+Continue supporting Gwinnett County's Storm Water Stenciling Program.
+Revise City's Stormwater Management Plan based on the Large Phase I MS4 Permit Revisions. - Municipal Parks and Recreation Department.
 Maintain a Parks and Recreation Department to serve residents with parks and recreational facilities.
 Where adequate resources exist, the parks and recreational facilities may serve nonresidential areas or allow non-residents access. - Parkland Designation.
 Designate lands for future parks, recreation, open space, and conservation. - Location Policy.
-While abiding by principles of efficiency in terms of optimal geographic locations for City facilities and services, the City should use its investment in civic buildings (e.g., new city hall) to strategically leverage and enhance private reinvestment in redevelopment areas. - Public-Private Co-Delivery.
+While abiding by principles of efficiency in terms of optimal geographic locations for City facilities and services, the City should use its investment in civic buildings to strategically leverage and enhance private reinvestment in redevelopment areas. - Public-Private Co-Delivery.
 Identify, and capitalize on, opportunities for innovative public-private ventures in the arrangement, provision, and delivery of various City facilities and services.